CG 205 - Academic Survival Skills

 - Research Guides (Internet links on lots of subject areas)

-- Print in the Library (instructions for using the student printing system, available in the library and elsewhere)
+- Printing (instructions for using the student printing system, available in the library, the Watsonville ILC, and elsewhere)

 One more thing - if you have any classes at the Watsonville Center, you have several additional library resources available to you.
-In the Integrated Learning Center, you will find over 200 Reference books (encyclopedias, specialty dictionaries, and more), many course reserve textbooks for classes taught in Watsonville, several hundred "Great Little Books" for students to borrow, and a librarian available for questions and assistance at least 15 hours weekly during Fall & Spring semesters.
+In the Integrated Learning Center, you will find over 200 Reference books (encyclopedias, specialty dictionaries, and more), many course reserve textbooks for classes taught in Watsonville, several hundred additional books for students to borrow, and a librarian available for questions and assistance at least 20 hours weekly during Fall & Spring semesters.

 |Using the Library catalog to find books and videos|

 Most library catalogs today share the same basic construction: a place to search for a specific author, a place for a specific title, a general keyword (or word) search, a specialized subject heading search, and other more specialized searching options.
 If you become familiar with one library's catalog, you should be able to use nearly any other library's catalog, too!

 OK, now think of a topic you would like to find some information about.
 Make sure the topic is not too broad (Medicine) or too narrow (curing toothaches with clove oil), otherwise you aren't likely to find information on your topic in our library catalog.